 Read Also: The Risks of Relying on Amazon MCF

 Walmart+ could also mean more opportunities for marketplace sellers to reach a broader pool of customers.
-Depending on the perks Walmart+ offers, we predict that many consumers will be willing to give the program a shot, even if they have a Prime membership already.
+Given Walmart+'s unique perks, we predict that many consumers will be willing to give the program a shot, even if they have a Prime membership already.

-Today, more than half of Walmart’s top-spending families are Prime members, reports Vox’s Recode—but that could change once Walmart launches new perks in addition to its superior, lower-cost grocery offers.
+Today, more than half of Walmart’s top-spending families are Prime members, reports Vox’s Recode—but that could change as Walmart offers new perks in addition to its superior, lower-cost grocery offers.

 For sellers, having a presence in an additional marketplace like Walmart generally means exposure to different cohorts of customers.
 It also means the backing of a highly reputed retailer, whose shoppers already trust the products sold through its site.
 Other advantages include higher search-ability online, greater brand visibility and more opportunities to gain reviews on your products.